odipar/manikin/_posts/2021-03-19-my-first-post.md

   [more](https://github.com/markerikson/redux-ecosystem-links/blob/master/immutable-data.md#immutable-update-utilities).

-* On the back-end side, [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) has been the most prominent approach to control state, based on append-only streams of immutable events.
+* On the back-end side, [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) has been the most prominent approach to immutable state, based on append-only streams of immutable events.
-  Another notable example is [Akka](https://akka.io) which is both an Actor framework and an event sourcing framework.
+  Another notable example is [Akka](https://akka.io) which is both an Actor framework and an Event Sourcing framework.

 * Early me with [Enchilada](http://www.enchiladacode.nl) and [Spread](https://github.com/odipar/spread) where I
   experimented with *extreme* immutability.

-* And of course Bitcoin's Blockchain, but I'm not going to spend any more energy on that.
+* And of course Bitcoin's Blockchain, but I'm not going to spend any energy on that.

 *Manikin* - a new framework that I've been developing for the past 3 years - is another attempt that's more sympathetic to version control.
-I will discuss this 'version control' approach in more detail in future posts, because that's probably the most interesting bit of Manikin.
+I will discuss this 'version control' approach in more detail in separate future posts, because I think that's probably the most interesting capability of Manikin.

 Before we dive into versions, let us first start with a couple of definitions and then slowly build towards the design and semantics of Manikin.